bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 So this is essentially how the difficulty works out.
 And all the fees that go to the Bitcoin miners, they're also turned into proof-of-work.
 So they are part of the difficulty algorithm, essentially.
-So there is no difficulty in the Blind Merged mining side on the space chain, but there is an actual kind of difficulty that is inherited from the Bitcoin blockchain.
+So there is no difficulty in the Blind Merged mining side on the spacechain, but there is an actual kind of difficulty that is inherited from the Bitcoin blockchain.
 So the second thing is, well, the highest bidder always finds the block.
 And that is somewhat different.
 It's kind of like, how would I say it?